Faculty & Staff

 B.M., M.M., Duquesne University; D.M.A., University of North Carolina at Greensboro

-He has performed as a soloist with orchestras and in recitals across the U.S. as well as Asia.
+He has performed as a soloist with orchestras and in recitals across the U.S. and Asia.
 In 2013, he toured China as a performer and also gave performances and master classes at universities throughout the southeastern U.S. He has performed concertos with the UNCG orchestra, the UTK orchestra, and the Duquesne orchestra in the U.S. and the Sichuan Philharmonic Symphony Orchestra in China.
 He was invited to the University of Illinois at Chicago (UIC) for a residency and performance of Claude T. Smith's saxophone concerto with the UIC Wind Ensemble in 2014.
 He also frequently performs lecture recitals at national and international conferences, such as the North American Saxophone Alliance (NASA) and the Navy Band International Saxophone Symposium.

 Gao received his DMA from the University of North Carolina, where he studied with Steve Stusek.
 He also completed a year of graduate study under the guidance of Connie Frigo at the University of Tennessee at Knoxville.
 His BM and MM in saxophone performance are from Duquesne University, where he studied with James Houlik.
 Gao hails from Chengdu City, People's Republic of China, where he began his musical studies on clarinet at the age of eight, studying with Professor Zhenglong Xiang at the Sichuan Conservatory of Music.
-In 1997, at the age of 13, Gao enrolled in the pre-college program at the Sichuan Conservatory and decided to change his major to classical saxophone performance, a major created by Yusheng Li, who was also new to the Conservatory that year.
+In 1997, at 13, Gao enrolled in the pre-college program at the Sichuan Conservatory and decided to change his major to classical saxophone performance, a major created by Yusheng Li, who was also new to the Conservatory that year.